nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/README.md

     ```

     > Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.
+    > * If you are using `singularity`, it is highly recommended to use the [`NXF_SINGULARITY_CACHEDIR` or `singularity.cacheDir`](https://www.nextflow.io/docs/latest/singularity.html?#singularity-docker-hub) settings to store the images in a central location for future pipeline runs.

 4. Start running your own analysis!